Ozzy Osbourne: Religion

-Political views
+Politics

 Osbourne wrote in his 2009 autobiography, "I'm not so comfortable with politicians".
 He recalled meeting former British Prime Minister Tony Blair at an awards show: "I couldn't get over the fact that our young soldiers were dying out in the Middle East and he could still find the time to hang around with pop stars".
 Osbourne was critical of Donald Trump.
 He said the US president was "acting like a fool" with his response to COVID-19.
 He added "If I was running for president, I would try and find out a little bit about politics.
 Because the fucking guy you've got in there now doesn't know that much about it".
 In 2020, after Trump used Osbourne's song in his campaign, he issued a statement forbidding Trump, or any other campaign, from using his music without approval.
 In 2024, Osbourne said "Donald Trump is a felon, right?
 Correct me if I'm wrong, felons can't own a gun.
 He can't own a gun, but he could start World War III on his own".

 In 2022, Osbourne expressed his support for Ukraine following Russia's full-scale invasion of the country.
 That year, he dedicated his album Patient Number 9 to Ukraine, and pledged to donate all proceeds to the Third Wave Volunteers organisation.
 Ozzy and his wife Sharon announced they planned to host two families of Ukrainian refugees at their Buckinghamshire estate.

 Osbourne's wife Sharon, who identifies as Jewish, said shortly after the October 7 attacks on Israel, "Ozzy is so confused by it all and just keeps asking me to explain why there is so much hatred of Jews".
 Around this time, Osbourne said he did not want any association with Kanye West, due to West's antisemitism.
 In 2024, following calls for a cultural boycott of Israeli artists, he and Sharon were among those who signed an open letter by Creative Community For Peace, in "support of freedom of expression and against discriminatory boycotts".
 In 2025, he and Sharon were among those who signed an open letter calling for an investigation into alleged anti-Israel bias in the BBC's coverage of the Gaza war.